-- 2.6 The council may order that no action be taken against the councillor or make one or more of the following: - 2.6.1 an order that the councillor make a public admission that the councillor has engaged in inappropriate conduct; - 2.6.2 an order reprimanding the councillor for the conduct; - 2.6.3 an order that the councillor attend training or counselling to address the councillor's conduct, including at the councillor's expense; - 2.6.4 an order that the councillor be excluded from a stated council meeting; - 2.6.5 an order that the councillor is removed, or must resign, from a position representing the local government, other than the office of councillor, for example that the councillor is ordered to resign from an appointment representing the local government on a state board or committee; - 2.6.6 an order that if the councillor engages in the same type of conduct again, it will be treated as misconduct; and - 2.6.7 an order that the councillor reimburse the council for all or some of the costs arising from the councillor's inappropriate conduct. - 2.7 A local government may not make an order under 2.6.3; 2.6.4; 2.6.5; 2.6.6 in relation to a person who is no longer a councillor. - 2.8 The subject councillor, and where relevant, the complainant councillor, must be invited back into the place where the meeting is being held once a decision has been made, and the chairman must advise them of the details of the decision. - 2.9 The chairman must ensure the meeting minutes reflect the resolution made.
+- 8.5.
+If it is decided that the subject councillor has engaged in a conduct breach, then the councillors must decide what penalty or penalties from the orders detailed in clause 4.6, if any, to impose on the councillor.
+In deciding what penalty to impose the local government may consider any previous conduct breach of the councillor and any allegation made in the investigation that was admitted, or not challenged, and that the local government is reasonably satisfied is true. - 8.6.
+The local government may order that no action be taken against the councillor or make one or more of the following: - 8.6.1.
+An order that the councillor make a public apology, in the way decided by the local government, - 8.6.2.
+An order reprimanding the councillor for the conduct breach - 8.6.3.
+An order that the councillor attend training or counselling to address the councillor's conduct, including at the councillor's expense - 8.6.4.
+An order that the councillor be excluded from a stated local government meeting - 8.6.5.
+An order that the councillor is removed, or must resign, from a position representing the local government, other than the office of councillor, (for example that the councillor is ordered to resign from an appointment representing the local government on a state board or committee) - 8.6.6.
+An order that if the councillor engages in the same type of conduct again, it will be treated as misconduct - 8.6.7.
+An order that the councillor reimburse the local government for all or some of the costs arising from the councillor's conduct breach. - 8.6.8.
+A local government may not make an order in relation to a person who has vacated their office as a councillor. - 8.7.
+The subject councillor, and where relevant, the complainant councillor, must be invited back into the place where the meeting is being held once a decision has been made, and the chairman must advise them of the decision made by the local government and if relevant any orders made by resolution.